 Integrate Your Tapo Cameras into an Existing NVR or NAS with ONVIF and RTSP

-Most cameras from Tapo that are designed to use a hardwired power connection, whether through Micro-USB, USB-C, or an AC Adapter, are compatible with RTSP and ONVIF – allowing you to use them to monitor your home from outside of the Tapo ecosystem.
+Most cameras from Tapo that are designed to use a hardwired power connection, whether through Micro-USB, USB-C, or an AC Adapter, are compatible with RTSP and ONVIF – allowing you to use them to monitor your home from outside of the Tapo ecosystem – given the correct credentials.
+Most often, these features are used to record your footage to some sort of networked storage.

 What is RTSP?

-RTSP, or Real Time Streaming Protocol, is used to manage and distribute media streams within a network environment.
-This protocol is not exclusively reserved for cameras, and is often used for streaming media and videos throughout your network.
+RTSP, or Real Time Streaming Protocol, manages and distributes media streams within a network environment.
+This protocol is not exclusively reserved for cameras, and is often used for streaming media and videos throughout the network.
 RTSP also provides a baseline functionality for controlling a media stream (play, pause, resume).

 What is ONVIF?